 As an employer in Washington state, you are most likely required to pay state unemployment taxes, administered by the Employee Security Department (ESD).
-Unlike the Federal Unemployment Tax Act (FUTA), where you pay unemployment taxes for employees who earned more than $1,500, in Washington, you need to pay state unemployment taxes for an employee regardless of their wages.
+Unlike the Federal Unemployment Tax Act (FUTA), where you pay unemployment taxes for employees who earn more than $1,500, in Washington, you need to pay state unemployment taxes for an employee regardless of their wages.

 SUI Tax Rate

 The Engrossed Substitute Senate Bill (ESSB) 5061 was passed in February 2021 to help provide unemployment tax relief for businesses through 2025.
 The Washington state unemployment insurance (SUI) tax rate varies from company to company.
 The ESD will typically send out a tax rate notice in December for the following year.
-There are two factors that go into assigning you a tax rate:
+Two factors go into assigning you a tax rate:

-Experience-based tax: This is based on your experience of paying unemployment benefits over the past four years.
+Experience-based tax: Based on your experience of paying unemployment benefits over the past four years.

-Social-cost tax: This covers the unemployment tax that cannot be recovered from a specific business, such as a company that went out of business.
+Social-cost tax: Covers the unemployment tax that cannot be recovered from a specific business, such as a company that went out of business.

 Filing and Paying Quarterly SUI Tax

 You can file online through the ESD portal, Employer Account Management Services (EAMS), your SecureAccess Washington (SAW) account, or by mailing one of their original forms.
 Paper forms must be obtained through the ESD and cannot be copied due to a unique link used to scan information into their computers.
 You can request a form by emailing OlympiaAMC@esd.wa.gov or calling 855-TAX-WAGE (use option 4 for paper forms).

 To pay online, you may choose to use EAMS or the ESD ePay portal.
 You can also pay by mail by requesting a payment voucher from the ESD.